yoyofuji/ProjectPneumonia/README.md

 'python3 train.py --model-dir=models/(name_of_model) data/(name_of_file_with_data) --epochs=35 --batch-size=1 --workers=1'

 When training a model, different idications are given and shouldnt be neglected.
- - loss:The margin of loss and error in the epoch ran
+ - train loss: The margin of loss and error in the epoch ran
- - Time:time spent running an epoch
+ - Time: time spent running an epoch
- - accuracy:The overall sucess rate of the epoch run
+ - train accuracy: The overall sucess rate of the epoch run
+ - val accuracy: Accuracy while running the model in the validation set , essentielly another dataset that serves as validation
+ - val loss: The margin of loss and error when going through the validation set

 ### Observations